graphistry/graphistry-cli/README.md

 #### Quick launch: Managed

 The fastest way to start using Graphistry is to quick launch a private preconfigured Graphistry instance from the [AWS and Azure marketplaces](https://www.graphistry.com/get-started).
 They run within your cloud provider account and therefore facilitate experimentation with real data.
 These docs will still be helpful for advanced configuration and maintenance.
 See [AWS launch walkthrough tutorial & videos](https://www.graphistry.com/blog/marketplace-tutorial).
-Then proceed to step 4.

 #### Quick launch: Manual